 - a three- to five-page proposal including:

-- an outline or treatment of the proposed documentary project making clear reference to structure, characters, and stylistic and visual approach (a good reference guide for what is a synopsis/outline can be found on the Screen Australia website)
+- an outline or treatment of the proposed documentary project making clear reference to structure, characters, and stylistic and visual approach (a good reference guide for what is a synopsis/outline can be found on the Screen Australia website) and

-- the key principals’ vision for the project and how they plan to get it made and seen
+- the key principals’ vision for the project and how they plan to get it made and seen.

-- 200-word bios and CVs for the creative team – the producer, writer and director, or equivalent key roles relevant to the project, and any other confirmed key personnel (DOP, editor, etc)
+- 200-word bios and CVs for the creative team – the producer, writer and director, or equivalent key roles relevant to the project, and any other confirmed key personnel (DOP, editor, etc).